solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [innodb_buffer_pool_size] indicates the size of the buffer pool, a cache for tables and indexes

-    > For this parameter, consult the [Microsoft documentation][22], as
+    > For this parameter, consult the [Microsoft documentation][18], as
-    > database compute tier affects the parameter value range
+    > the database compute tier affects the parameter value range

 -   [innodb_file_per_table] affects where table and index data are stored